GimelStudio/Gimel-Studio/README.md

 * include a range of nodes focused on filters, effects, transformations, color grading, etc
 * be simple enough for non-technical people to use, yet provide a powerful and streamlined experience for professional editing
-* provide fully comprehensive graphical indications in each step of the image editing process.
+* provide fully comprehensive graphical indications in each step of the image editing process
 * give users access to a rich API for scripting custom nodes in Python
-* deliever a non-destructive, fast workflow and great user experience.
+* deliever a non-destructive, fast workflow and great user experience
 * support both Linux and Windows operating systems seamlessly
 * support low system hardware requirements (as much as is reasonably possible), so as to be inclusive of even those who don't have super-computers...
 * listen to your feedback on these goals :)